History of James Van Der Beek in Timeline

 James Van Der Beek

 James Van Der Beek is an American actor best known for his role as Dawson Leery in the television series Dawson's Creek (1998-2003).
-He has also portrayed a fictionalized version of himself in Don't Trust the B---- in Apartment 23 (2012-2013), starred in CSI: Cyber (2015-2016) as FBI Agent Elijah Mundo, and appeared in the FX drama Pose (2018).
-Van Der Beek's career spans various television roles, highlighting his versatility as a performer.
+He has also portrayed a fictionalized version of himself in Don't Trust the B---- in Apartment 23 and starred as FBI agent Elijah Mundo in CSI: Cyber.
+More recently, he appeared as Matt Bromley in the drama Pose.

-In 1950, Melinda Weber, who would later become James Van Der Beek's mother, was born.
-She worked as a dancer and gymnastics teacher.
+In 1950, Melinda Weber, the mother of James Van Der Beek was born.
+She was a dancer and gymnastics teacher.

 Others born on this day/year